Updated November 2021

 Map Asset Types

 One thing to keep in mind: Don’t be afraid to test new things.
-If you’ve never tried creating a SlideShare presentation, who’s to say it won’t work?
+If you’ve never tried creating a video explaining a key topic in your industry, who’s to say it won’t work?

 Identify Key Sources

-What sources do you have available to you help draft the content that you need to be created?
-Ideally, this should include internal subject matter experts, customers, third party websites, industry publications and resources, and existing marketing collateral.
+What sources do you have available to you help create the content that you need?
+Ideally, this should include internal subject matter experts, customers, third-party websites, industry publications and resources, and existing marketing collateral.

 For external sources, there are a few lists that I recommend compiling to help guide your content strategy.
 Gather the following: